teal-language/teal-language-server/README.md

  - `textDocument/didClose`
  - `textDocument/hover`

-And just runs a simple type check with no configuration options
+And just runs a simple type check

 # Setup

+If you can get this working with your editor, please open an issue/pr to add it here!

 ### NeoVim 0.5